 Oysters are a great alternative to your classic smoked meats.
 They are light, delicate, and have a distinct flavor that seafood lovers are sure to enjoy!
-Once ready, oysters are juicy, firm, and mildly smoky.

-Smoked oysters can be served as appetizers, snacks, chowders, or combined with rice and pasta as main dishes.
+Smoked oysters can be served as smoked appetizers, snacks, chowders, or combined with rice and pasta as main dishes.
 To get the most flavor, you must choose the right wood for smoking.

 In this post, I’ll discuss the top choices and which to definitely avoid.